CamStan/test-docs/scrdev-docs/rst/index.rst

 Scalable Checkpoint / Restart (SCR) Developer Guide
 ===================================================

+Welcome to the Developers Guide for the Scalable Checkpoint / Restart (SCR) library.
+This guide contains three main sections to help developers get up to speed with SCR:

+Concepts
+    This section defines essential concepts and to provide high-level explanation so that one may better understand the source code.
+Files
+    This section covers the contents of many of the files used in SCR.
+In order to not clutter the user's directory structure on the parallel file system, SCR writes its internal files to hidden "``.scr``" subdirectories.
+See Section \ `2.5 <#sec:directories_example>`__ for an example of where these files are written.
+Program Flow
+    This section describes high-level program flow of various library routines and commands.

-The Scalable Checkpoint / Restart (SCR) library enables MPI applications to utilize distributed storage on Linux clusters to attain high file I/O bandwidth for checkpointing, restarting, and writing large datasets.
+The SCR library enables MPI applications to utilize distributed storage on Linux clusters to attain high file I/O bandwidth for checkpointing, restarting, and writing large datasets.
 With SCR, jobs run more efficiently, recompute less work upon a failure, and reduce load on shared resources like the parallel file system.
 It provides the most benefit to large-scale jobs that write large datasets.